 There are also a variety of international student exchange and work-abroad opportunities available in Asia-Pacific, Europe and the Middle East.

 Financial Aid (Canadian currency listed)

 The Faculty of Law’s tuition fees pay for all the things—world-class faculty, clinical and internship opportunities, combined-degree programs, and career services, to name a few—that allow us to offer one of the best legal educations in the world.
-In 2017–2018, tuition for the full-time JD program was $34,980 for domestic students (Canadian citizens and permanent residents), and $46,920 for international students (visa/study permit).
+In 2020–2021, tuition fees for one year in the full-time JD program was CAD $33,040 for domestic students (Canadian citizens and permanent residents), and CAD $54,320 for international students (study permit/student visa).

-There are 27–30 rooms reserved for first-year law students in Graduate House, which is a university apartment complex.
-Other housing options include university residences, independent residences, student family housing, and off-campus flats, apartments, and rooms, all within easy walking or commuting distance of the law school.
+Other housing options include university residences, independent residences, and off-campus flats, apartments, and rooms, all within easy walking or commuting distance of the law school.
 Information on student housing is available from the University of Toronto Housing Services at 416.978.8045.

 Library and Physical Facilities

 An extensive online collection of journals, books, case law, and legislation from all the major common law jurisdictions

 A core print collection of Canadian and international texts